benhoyt/benhoyt.github.com/writings-gifty.md

 I run a small wedding gift registry website over at [GiftyWeddings.com](https://giftyweddings.com/).
 This article explains how I got started with Gifty and also describes the recent revamp I gave the site.
 I'm a programmer first, so this is primarily from my perspective as a developer, but I might also include a few juicy details about the business side of things (if you can call a tiny side project a "business").

-Version One
+Version one
 -----------

+First, a brief explanation: Gifty Weddings is a low-cost wedding gift registry website that about 500 couples have now used.
+Not that I'm biased or anything, but Gifty is better than typical store-based registries for a lot of couples, because you can add any products from any stores (or even products from no store at all, like "donation toward our honeymoon fund").

 I made Gifty initially for my younger brother and his wife when they were getting married, 8+ years ago.
-But it wasn't that much harder to open it up as a little side business and make it available for other couples to use.
+And it wasn't that much harder to open it up as a little side business and make it available for other couples to use.
 If I remember correctly, I had a very basic first version done in a long weekend, but then spent many more evenings and weekends polishing it up to make it more useable.

 This first version of the site was a fairly simple website written in Python (2.6).
 It used the [web.py](http://webpy.org/) web framework, Cheetah and later my [Symplate](https://github.com/benhoyt/symplate) for templating, and PostgreSQL with my little [row-object mapper](http://blog.brush.co.nz/2010/01/mro/) for database handling.